samdroid-apps/green-recorder/README.md

 ### Debian

 You can grab the Debian packages directly from the PPA itself and install it on any Debian distribution.
-You mainly need the "green-recorder" package and "python-pydbus".
+You mainly need the "green-recorder" package and "python3-pydbus".
 Other dependancies (like ffmpeg) are probably in Debian repositories: http://ppa.launchpad.net/fossproject/ppa/ubuntu/

 ### Fedora 24/25/26/Rawhide